bcelenza/vesper/README.md

 * Configuration
   * Ignore traffic from specific sources/destinations (ideally by CIDR)
   * Attach to multiple network interfaces
+  * Pick and choose what data to collect
+  * Policies for higher-level logging (e.g., TLS version, ciphers)

 ## Building From Source